barstoolbluz/ssrc/SUSTAINABILITY.md

 appropriate support from companies that derive significant value from our project.

-We understand that corporate procurement processes are often not designed with FOSS sustainability in mind.
-This systemic issue can only be solved through cooperation.
-We are committed to finding a practical path forward together.
-Active partnership is essential in structuring a financial relationship that aligns with standard corporate procedures.
-Our mutual goal is to treat this partnership as a conventional operational expense, removing internal barriers and making sustainability a straightforward business practice.
+We understand that corporate procurement processes were not designed with FOSS sustainability in mind.
+We are committed to finding a practical path forward, but your partnership is essential in structuring a financial relationship that aligns with your standard corporate procedures.
+Our mutual goal is to treat this partnership as a conventional operational expense, removing your internal barriers and making sustainability a straightforward business practice.

-Our goal is to maintain this project stably over the long term and develop it into something even more valuable for all users.
-Supporting this project helps strengthen the foundation of a healthier and more sustainable open-source ecosystem, where creators and users work together responsibly.
-We hope our collaborative approach can contribute, in its own small way, to shaping a more balanced and enduring future for FOSS.
+Our goal is to maintain this project stably over the long term and make it even more valuable for all users.
+In an industry where many projects are forced to abandon FOSS licenses, our preference is to continue offering this project under a true open-source license.
+However, the long-term viability of this FOSS-first approach depends directly on the willingness of our commercial beneficiaries to invest in the ecosystem they rely on.
+We hope our collaborative approach can contribute to shaping a more balanced and enduring future for FOSS.

 For details, please see our [Code of Conduct](https://github.com/shibatch/nofreelunch?tab=coc-ov-file) or